dalealleshouse/zero-to-devops/README.md

 ## Demo System

-With all the requisite setup out of the way, it's time to start the actual demo.
 The image below outlines the system we are going to host on K8S.

 ![Demo System](/demo-sys.PNG)